12 Things You Should Never Do to Your Deck

 Don’t forget to move furniture and rugs

-Switch up the floor plan on your deck every once in a while so the same areas aren’t covered by furniture and rugs all the time.
+Switch up the floor plan on your deck every once in a while so the same areas aren’t covered by furniture and the best rugs all the time.
 This will keep the deck from uneven fading and also cut down on moisture-related problems such as rot and mold.
 Here are 14 tips for moving furniture.

 Don’t use a wire brush to clean stains